abingdonpta/abingdonpta/content/about/roles.md

 ### 🏃‍♀️ Girls on the Run

 Girls on the Run is a youth development program for girls in 3rd-8th grade.
 They teach life skills through dynamic interactive lessons and running games.
 The program culminates with the girls being physically and emotionally prepared to complete a celebratory 5K running event.
 The goal of the program is to unleash confidence through accomplishment while establishing a lifetime appreciation of health and fitness.

+Abingdon has not participated in Girls on the Run since the pandemic started.
+During the 2022-23 school year, we would like to bring back Girls on the Run to Abingdon.

 Learn more about Girls on the Run on [their website](https://www.girlsontherun.org) and their [local Northern Virginia unit's website](https://gotrnova.org).